LeoPich/Projects/Quantitative_Finance_Projects/Option_Pricing/README.md

 # Option Pricing (Python : NumPy, QuantLib)

-In this project, I implement different methods to price Option :
+In this project, I implement different methods to price European and American put-call Option :
-- Black-Scholes (closed-form) : European Call-Put Option
+- Black-Scholes (closed-form)
-- Binomial Tree (CRR) : European Call-Put Option and American Call Option
+- Binomial Tree (CRR)
-- Monte-Carlo simulation : European Put Option
+- Monte-Carlo simulation
-- Black-Scholes (closed-form) (QuantLib) : European Call Option
+- Black-Scholes (closed-form) (QuantLib)
-- Binomial Tree (CRR) (QuantLib) : European Call Option
+- Binomial Tree (CRR) (QuantLib)
-- Monte-Carlo simulation (QuantLib) : European Call Option
+- Monte-Carlo simulation (QuantLib)

-I also analyze how the option price evolves with changes in volatility and time to maturity, illustrate the convergence of the binomial method to the closed-form Black-Scholes price and verify the Put-Call Parity.
+I also analyze how the option price evolves with changes in volatility and time to maturity, illustrate the convergence of the binomial price to the Black-Scholes-Merton (closed-form) price and verify the Put-Call Parity.